[Etrog (Hebrew), Citrus medica]

 The Citron was the first citrus fruit brought to Europe, thus gave its name to the whole genus.
 Citrons can grow up to 6 inches long but are barely edible with a thick lumpy rind and what little flesh they may have is dry and full of seeds.
 The aromatic oils of its thick peel are widely used for flavoring drinks, perfumes, etc. The peel itself is often cut into strips and candied for use in making fruitcakes - also widely considered inedible.

 The citron was known during Roman times, at first for medicinal purposes, to repel insects and as a perfume, but by the 2nd century CE it was being used in cooking as well.
 It is featured in the Hebrew holiday of Sukkot.

-Citron - Buddha's Hand - [Fingered Citron]
+Citron - Buddha's Hand

 This mutation apparently originated in Northeastern India and is popular